rapidfish/personnummer/README.md

 Generate personnummer, sometimes useful for test developers when a personnummer has to 'make it through' form validation etc.

+## New Features added (since 2024-04-18)
+  - Rewritten using Java 21
+  - The Personnummer class now also handles Samordningsnummer (automatically detected when parsing)
+  - new class to handle swedish Organisationsnummer (work in progress)
+  - Find out what animal a birth date is associated with, according to the traditional Chinese Zodiac calendar.

+## Basic Features
+  - When parsing a string containing a potential personnummer/samordningsnummer its checksum gets verfied automatically.
+  - Parsing creates immutable objects, thus it is not possible to alter object information afterwards.
+  - Automatic checksum validation, when parsing a personnummer string into an Optional<Personnummer> object.
+  - Automatically detects type of swedish id string (Personnummer, Samordningsnummer or Organisationsnummer).
+  - Extract information such as birthdate, age, number of days since birth, gender, and sometimes even regional place of birth.
+  - Support four different permutation of input strings.
+(10 trough 13 characters in length)
+  - Once successfully parsed, extracted output can be presented in many different ways.
+  - Invalid checksum (last digit) can automatically be error corrected, if the 'forgiving flag' is set to 'true' when parsing.

 ### Build using Maven 'mvn clean install'
 - git clone https://github.com/rapidfish/personnummer.git
 - cd personnummer/